-To do this, create a WorldScenery directory in the FlightGear data directory, usually on Windows or on nix.
+To do this, create a WorldScenery directory in the FlightGear data directory, usually

 '''

 c:\Program Files\FlightGear\data

-'''

-'''
+on Windows or

 /usr/local/share/FlightGear/data

+on nix.

 '''

 Underneath this directory create Terrain and Objects subdirectories.
 These are used for terrain information and buildings/bridges/structures respectively.